 beating that was reserved for him from the previous night.

-On my way to school I dropped by the hot off the press killer's place to pick him up, I thought he'd appreciate a friendly face at the start of his day.
+On my way to school I dropped by the fresh killer's place to pick him up.
+I thought he'd appreciate a friendly face at the start of his day.
 To my astonishment there was commotion right outside, police cars, a few officers of the law, men dressed in sharp suits and both his parents crying their guts out.
 The kid had hung himself in his room the previous night, using his own torn sheets.
 He didn't leave a suicide note.
 They found the bat and the hood drenched in blood and it didn't take them long to link those to the dead guy a few miles away.
-They held my dead friend responsible for all the attacks that the town suffered those recent months, they called them hate crimes and concluded that he was a mentally disturbed person, the sole perpetrator behind everything that had been done.
+They held my dead friend responsible for all the attacks that the town suffered those recent months.
+They called them hate crimes and concluded that he was a mentally disturbed person, the sole perpetrator behind everything that had been done.
 They blamed puberty that hit him harder than he could handle, the aggressive music he was listening to on the records they found among his things, the horror movies, the video games, but they never blamed themselves.
 The case became national news for a while.
 They called him names and everyone thought they knew everything about him, what he was thinking, how troubled he was, although in fact they didn't know shit.
-The only people that knew the real incidents and how they happened were his six left alive friends and we were sworn to silence, to protect the truth, together with our own asses.
+The only people that knew the real incidents and how they happened were his six left alive friends and we were sworn to silence, to protect the truth, together with our own sorry asses.

 Not one of us ever resumed their act again.
 We followed a straight line to college and the perks of the adult life that came after that.
 We rarely speak to each other now and even if we do, we don't philosophize.
-We go through our day to day routines and we are grateful for what we got, that our friend never had a chance to get.
+We go through our day to day routines and we are grateful for what we got, those things our friend never had a chance to get.
 We just make ends meet.